Call us now

 We offer two types of dental memberships which means that from just 71p a day, you can enjoy many benefits including routine dental examinations along with discounts on other dental treatments.

 We recommend seeing our patients for regular dental check-ups every 6 to 12 months.

 Book Your Appointment Today

-We understand that many patients are practicing social distancing, and may not want to visit the practice for dental consultations.
+We understand that many patients are practicing social distancing and may not want to visit the surgery

 Breaking a tooth or teeth can be painful and unsightly.
 It can really knock your confidence and you will want to get it fixed quickly.
 There are a number of ways to repair a broken tooth and this will depend on such things as how bad the break is, which tooth has been broken and how many teeth are damaged.
 If you have chipped a tooth it can often be repaired with a filling.
 If the chip is to one of the front teeth it could be fixed through a process called bonding which uses a tooth-coloured composite resin.